 - 1 Tbsp Milk

-- In the bowl of a stand mixer, mix 1/4 cup water, 1 tbsp of sugar and the yeast.
+- In the bowl of a stand mixer, mix ¼ cup water, 1 tablespoon of sugar and the yeast.
 Allow to rest for about 5 minutes until frothy.

 - With the dough hook attachment, turn the mixer to low until ingredients are combined.
 Then turn to medium and allow mixer to knead the dough for about 7 minutes until it has pulled away from the sides and is stretchy.